Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool splits input files at regex match points, distinguishing it from 'split' which does fixed-size splitting.
-It specifies the method (regex) and scope (multiple files).
+The description clearly states the tool splits input files at regex match points, with specific verb and resource.
+It distinguishes from sibling 'split' by explicitly noting fixed-size splitting is handled elsewhere.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.